Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

+The first three assumptions are standard and commonly used in high-dimensional statistical theory.
+Assumption~\ref{A:eigen} is the standard restricted eigenvalue condition~\citep{bickel2008regularized}.
+Assumption~\ref{A:np} controls the growth rates of $p$ and $\din$ (which determines the maximum model size for nodewise variable selection), and, together with Assumption~\ref{A:prior}, ensures that we cannot overfit the data; recall from~\eqref{eq:prior.equivalence} that the hyperparameter $c_2$ controls the penalty on the model size, so it plays the same role as the tuning parameter in the penalized likelihood methods.
+Such assumptions (especially a condition similar to $\din \log p = o(n)$) are required for most high-dimensional problems including variable selection~\citep{wainwright2009sharp, yang2015minimax, yang2016computational, jeong2021posterior}, stochastic block model~\citep{gao2020general}, covariance matrix estimation~\citep{lam2009sparsistency, sun2013sparse, pati2014posterior}, undirected Gaussian graphical models~\citep{raskutti2008model, banerjee2015bayesian, liu2017support} and DAG selection~\citep{cao2019posterior, lee2019minimax}; see~\citet{banerjee2021bayesian} for a recent review.
+Note that the numerical constants in our assumptions are very conservative.
+For example, Assumption~\ref{A:prior} suggests that $c_2$ should grow linearly with $\din$, but in practice, one can use some $c_2$ much smaller than $4 \din$, which we will illustrate using a simulation study in Section~\ref{sec:third.sim.c2}.

-For each of the next two assumptions, we provide two versions, one for the sparse DAG selection problem and the other for the sparse structure learning.
-Assumption~\ref{A:size2} requires that the ``true model" for DAG selection with ordering $\sigma$ is sufficiently sparse.
-It is similar to Assumption D of~\citet{yang2016computational} and is technically needed to show that the add-delete-swap MH sampler cannot get stuck at DAG models with in-degree of each node equal to $\din$.
-But unlike the setup considered in~\citet{yang2016computational}, we assume both lower and upper restricted eigenvalues are available, which enables us to derive an irrepresentability result in Lemma~\ref{lemma.a3} (in the supplement) and avoid imposing an irrepresentability assumption as in~\citet[Assumption D]{yang2016computational}.
-Assumption~\ref{A:size} (``P" stands for ``permutation") restricts the maximum degree of all minimal I-maps of $G^*$.
-If $\vmax, \vmin$ defined in Assumption~\ref{A:eigen} are universal constants, this assumption allows $d^*$ to have the same order as $\din$. \begin{assumption} Define $\nu_0 = 4 \vmax^2 \vmin^{-4} (\vmax - \vmin)^2$.
-For some $\sigma \in \bbS^p$, $ (\nu_0 + 1) d^*_\sigma \leq \din$. \end{assumption}
+Assumption~\ref{A:size2} requires that the maximum in-degree of the ``true model'' for DAG selection with ordering $\sigma$ is sufficiently small compared with $\din$.
+It is similar to Assumption D of~\citet{yang2016computational} and is technically needed to show that an MH sampler using add-delete-swap moves cannot get stuck at DAG models with maximum in-degree equal to $\din$.
+But unlike their setup, we assume both lower and upper restricted eigenvalues are available, which enables us to avoid imposing an irrepresentability condition as in~\citet[Assumption D]{yang2016computational}.
+Assumption~\ref{A:size} restricts the maximum in-degree of all minimal I-maps of $G^*$, which is allowed to have the same order as $\din$, if $\vmax, \vmin$ defined in Assumption~\ref{A:eigen} can be bounded by universal constants.